Understanding APIs, Webhooks, and Data Integration to Empower Your Business’ Growth

 The Big Picture

-When integrated and configured together properly, APIs and webhooks can automate your data in a way that best suits your business’ needs, freeing up crucial time and resources so you can continue to develop your goals and strategies.
+When integrated and configured together properly, APIs and webhooks can automate your data in a way that best suits your needs.
+This means freeing up crucial time and resources so you can continue to develop your goals and strategies.
 When these elements are brought into a fully automated integration system that’s scalable and includes your business rules, you’ll be in a much better position for agility and growth!

-For example, say your technology stack includes Shopify Plus as your eCommerce store, Prosperworks as your CRM, and TradeGecko as your OMS.
+For example, say your technology stack includes eCommerce platforms like Shopify Plus or Bigcommerce, Copper as your CRM, and MS 365 as your ERP.
 You’ve grown beyond the need to simply move basic data packages like orders, invoices, and so on; instead, you want to reach 100% automation by applying your business rules to your data transformations.
 In your next iteration in your data integration strategy, you want to achieve the following goals:

-- Data to be pulled off your Shopify Plus store at 15 minute intervals based on your average orders per day and peak shopping times,
+- Have data pulled off your Shopify Plus store at 15-minute intervals based on your average orders per day and peak shopping times,

-- Customer names to be split up into first name and last name, and ported into corresponding Prosperworks fields,
+- Have customer names split up into first name and last name, and ported into corresponding Copper fields,

-- Order and customer data to be pushed to TradeGecko, and inventory updates to be pushed back to your Shopify Plus store
+- Order and customer data to be pushed to MS 365, and inventory updates to be pushed back to your Shopify Plus store

 Take your business to the next level

-With a good understanding of APIs and webhooks, you’re now better prepared to source new applications that need to be added into your application mix and to sit at the table with various solutions and providers while ensuring you’re having your business’ goals met.
-Keep agility front-and-center in your strategy as well; don’t get saddled with a solution that doesn’t allow your business to make quick pivots to meet the quickly changing demands of the market.
+With a good understanding of APIs and webhooks, you can now confidently source new applications to your application mix.
+When looking for a solution, keep agility front-and-center in your strategy.
+Look for a solution that allows your business to make quick pivots to meet the quickly changing demands of the market.

 In the end, if you find your business needs to change to suit the needs of your data integration strategy, stop, and re-evaluate.
 Your data integration strategy should meet your business’ needs, not the other way around!

-With these relatively simple pieces of knowledge now in your tool bag, you’re now in a better position to make sure you’re getting what your business needs in moving to the next level of data automation and integration.
-With decades of expertise in data movement and automation and over 300 connectors in our integration library for both cloud applications and EDI, VL OMNI, our iPaaS platform, and joint customer-facing dashboard provides agile and scalable SaaS data integration.
+With these relatively simple pieces of knowledge now in your tool bag, you’re now in a better position to make sure you’re getting what your business needs.
+With decades of expertise in data movement and over 300 connectors in our integration library for both cloud applications and EDI, VL OMNI, our iPaaS platform, and joint customer-facing dashboard provides agile and scalable SaaS data integration.